 AVMA Guidelines on Euthanasia.
 These guidelines were issued by the American Veterinary Medical Association's (AVMA) Panel on Euthanasia.
 UAF researchers are expected to comply with the current AVMA guidelines or to justify the use of alternative practices in their IACUC protocol.

 Guidelines for Euthanasia of Nondomestic Animals.
 These guidelines were published in 2006 by the American Association of Zoo Veterinarians (AAZV).
 A hard copy is available in the Office of Research Integrity (212 West Ridge Research Building) or may be purchased for $75 on the AAZV website.

 Guide for the Care and Use of Laboratory Animals.
 Eight Edition.
 2010.
 National Research Council.
 National Academies Press, Washington D.C.

-Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching (Ag Guide), Third Edition.
-January 2010. (pdf file)
+Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching (Ag Guide), Fourth Edition.
+2020. (pdf file)

 Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training.
 U.S. Interagency Research Animal Committee.